neil-edelman/boxes/readme.md

  * Return:
    Success\.
  * Exceptional return: ERANGE, realloc
-   In practice, pushing uninitialized elements onto the heap does make sense, so [&lt;H&gt;heap_buffer](#user-content-fn-4355676a) `n` will be called first, in which case, one is guaranteed success\.
+   In practice, pushing uninitialized elements onto the heap does not make sense, so [&lt;H&gt;heap_buffer](#user-content-fn-4355676a) `n` will be called first, in which case, one is guaranteed success\.
  * Order:
    &#927;\(`heap.size` \+ `n`\)